dnsnguy08/Pokemon-Battle/README.md

 - Bulma

 ### What was learned
-The team was able to work colloboratively in an AGILE scrum workflow and work towards the goal in a sprint (2-week) timeline.
+The team was able to work colloboratively in an AGILE scrum setting and work towards the goal in a sprint (2-week) timeline.
 Front-end and back-end skills were used to develop dynamic features on the page; such as storing local data, card animations, and event listeners.
 We were able to successfully incorporate two server-side APIs to build a two-player game.